-Who knows, with a lot of hard work, some good basketball jumping drills, and a nice growth spurt, you might even be able to dunk one day!
+Who knows, with a lot of hard work, some good basketball jump training drills, and a nice growth spurt, you might even be able to dunk one day!

-It's funny.
-Basketball was intended to be played on the ground below the basket.
-But throughout its history as players have become taller and more athletic, plenty of action takes place well above the rim!
+You know, it's funny.
+When basketball was invented it was intended to be played on the ground below the basket.
+But, throughout its history, as players have become taller and more athletic, lots of exciting action takes place well above the rim!

 Not everyone can be a great leaper.

-It IS possible to learn how to increase your vertical & jump higher.
+It is possible to learn how to increase your vertical jump no matter your starting point.

-But I'm going to give you a FREE basketball training program you can do with little equipment.
+But I'm going to share with you some vertical jump drills you can do with little equipment.

-Not everyone will see 12" increases in their vertical, but even if you only improved your basketball jumping by a couple of inches, you've already made yourself a better player and given yourself a chance to pull down a few more rebounds and score more points.
+Not everyone will see an increase of 12 inches, but even if you only improve your average vertical jump by a couple of inches, you've already made yourself a better player.
+You've given yourself a chance to out jump your opponent to pull down more rebounds and score more points.

 I challenge you to give this program a try for 12 weeks and see what happens.

-The program starts with 100 reps, so you need to be able to jump 100 times without stopping before you can really begin.
+The program starts with 100 repetitions, so you need to be able to jump 100 times without stopping before you can really begin.

 This exercise is great for developing the explosive power you need to get up in the air quickly.

-Start with one foot on the bench and one on the floor.
+Start with one foot on the bench and one on the floor, facing the bench.

-With the foot on the bench, push upwards, as strong as you can.
-While you're in the air, change your feet using a scissors-type movement and land with the opposite foot on the bench ready to perform another bench blast.
+Push upwards with the foot on the bench, as strong as you can.
+While you're in the air, change your feet using a scissors-type movement so you land with the opposite foot on the bench ready to perform another bench blast.

 Make sure you push upward with the foot on the bench, not the one on the floor.